 Natural language processing is in a curious place right now.
-It’s not immediately obvious how successful it’s been, or how close the field is to viable, production-ready techniques (in the same way that, say, computer vision is).
-For example, Sebastian Ruder predicted that the field is close to a watershed moment, and that within a year we’ll have downloadable language models (that was six months ago, and, uh…).
+It was always a late bloomer (as far as machine learning subfields go), and it’s not immediately obvious how close the field is to viable, large-scale, production-ready techniques (in the same way that, say, computer vision is).
+For example, Sebastian Ruder predicted that the field is close to a watershed moment, and that soon we’ll have downloadable language models.
 However, Ana Marasović points out that there is a tremendous amount of work demonstrating that:

 “despite good performance on benchmark datasets, modern NLP techniques are nowhere near the skill of humans at language understanding and reasoning when making sense of novel natural language inputs”.

 What follows is a literature review of three matrix factorization techniques for machine learning: one classical, one probabilistic and one Bayesian.
+I also experimented with applying these methods to text clustering: I gave a guest lecture on my results to a graduate-level machine learning class at The Cooper Union (the slide deck is below).
 Dive in!

 Non-Negative Matrix Factorization (NMF)

 Factorize your (entrywise non-negative) matrix as , where is and is . is the dimensionality of your latent space, and each latent dimension usually comes to quantify something with semantic meaning.
 There are several algorithms to compute this factorization, but Lee and Seung’s multiplicative update rule (originally published in NIPS 2000) is most popular.

 Originally introduced as a paper at NIPS 2007, probabilistic matrix factorization is essentially the exact same model as NMF, but with uncorrelated (a.k.a. “spherical”) multivariate Gaussian priors placed on the rows and columns of and .
 Expressed as a graphical model, PMF would look like this: